sem22-dev/Gsoc-Rocketchat-2025-message-scheduling/README.md

   - Core scheduling functionality, APIs, and UIs are fully implemented and merged upstream.
   - The cron job reliably sends scheduled messages.
   - Error handling ensures robust operation.
-  - Documentation and unit tests are in place.
 - **Not Implemented**:
   - Thread support for scheduling messages in threads.
   - Image attachment support for scheduled messages.